ergo-services/ergo/docs/advanced/observer.md

 Click a span row to expand its detail panel.
 The panel has two columns: the left shows span fields (trace ID, span ID, kind, which points are present, behavior, from, to, call reference, message, node names, error) and the right shows custom attributes merged from all observation points.
 All values are copyable.

-The search field filters across trace ID, root process, root message, root node, and within spans across span ID, from, to, message text, and attribute keys and values.
+Expanded traces persist when switching to other pages and back.

+### Scope

 The Scope panel has toggle buttons for span kinds (SEND, CALL, RESP, SPAWN, TERM) and observation points (Sent, Delivered, Processed).
 Disabled items appear with strikethrough.
 A message pattern filter matches against message type and error text, with an exclude toggle that inverts the match.
 The buffer limit controls how many traces are kept.
 Active scope filters appear as removable pills below the toolbar with a "Clear all" link.

-The Pause button stops the page from accepting new traces until resumed.
-The Clear button removes all collected traces.
-Expanded traces persist when switching to other pages and back.

-Because Observer connects to one node at a time, it shows only the observations emitted on that node.
-For complete cross-cluster traces, use [Pulse](../extra-library/applications/pulse.md) with Grafana Tempo or Jaeger.

 <details>
 <summary>Tracing page with waterfall</summary>